 Anyone who wishes to file a formal complaint for informal or formal resolution may do so by contacting a Title IX Coordinator or Deputy Title IX Coordinator.
 Formal complaints must be in writing, must be signed by the complainant, and must request that the University investigate the allegation.
 Formal complaints will be handled by the Title IX office.
-When the respondent is a faculty member, the Director of Human Resources/Title IX Coordinator will seek the participation of the respondent's supervisor and/or the Provost when notifying the respondent of the formal complaint.
+When the respondent is a staff or faculty member, the Director of Human Resources/Deputy Title IX Coordinator or the CHRO/Deputy Title IX Coordinator will seek the participation of the respondent's supervisor and/or the Provost when notifying the respondent of the formal complaint.